thamjianhao/markdown-editor/README.md

 ### 1. Initial Build Prompt

 > Build a browser-based Markdown Editor using plain JavaScript.
 The application should include three panels: a file list on the left, a Markdown editor in the middle, and a live preview on the right.
-All data should be saved locally in the browser using localStorage.
+All data should be saved locally in the browser.
 Focus on building the core functionality first; styling can be refined later.

 **Explanation:**
 This prompt established the foundation of the project, defining the core structure and functionality before moving on to UI refinements.